Erratic Swimming Needs a Fast Context Check

 Quick Checklist: What to Check First

 Before diving into a deeper investigation, work through these five checks in order.
-They cover the most frequent triggers and can be completed in just a few minutes:
+They cover frequent triggers and can usually be completed quickly:

 Understanding Erratic Swimming Patterns